GerritCodeReview/summit_2015/sat.md

 *Stefan Beller, Google*

-## 10:35 am Break

-Coffee in the breakout area.

 ## 11:00 am Impact of Modern Code Review Practices

 Software teams that use modern code reviewing tools like Gerrit are